XERA-03/Kadal-Kaval/README.md

 - **Custom Model Training:** Collect local fish images and train YOLOv8 on a marine-specific dataset.
 This will vastly improve detection accuracy.
 - **Offline Mode:** Cache critical data (maps, forecasts) for operations without connectivity.
 Use on-device ML and data sync when back online.
 - **Drone Integration:** Support images from drones (UAVs) for fish schools mapping.
-- **Voice Assistance:** Integrate speech input/output (in Tamil), leveraging tools like [Xera](https://xera.ai) or Streamlit’s voice widgets, for hands-free operation.
+- **Voice Assistance:** Integrate speech input/output (in Tamil), leveraging tools, for hands-free operation.
 - **Advanced Analytics:** More charts (e.g. CO₂ savings from optimized routes, catch forecasting).
 - **Expansion:** Scale to other coastal regions (Kerala, Puducherry, etc.) by parameterizing location and regulations.